nanythemummy/Aphoma/README.md

-# museumcode
+# Photogrammetry Asset Pipeline (Command-line tools)

-Automated pipeline for building 3D Models with Photogrammetry, either using an ortery or pictures taken manually.
-It uses Metashape to build and export the models and an adobe droplet to make masks (if you happen to have photoshop.)
+Automated asset pipeline for building 3D Models with Photogrammetry, either using an ortery or pictures taken manually.
+It does the following:
+* Listens to a directory where pictures are being uploaded from a camera and transfers them to a different computer via a network drive for processing.
+  ** It can do this as a lump or stream them as they come in, using a manifest as a guide for what pics to include.
+* Takes a folder of pictures as input, converts them to jpg or tif as needed
+* Takes a folder of pictures as input and builds masks for them.
+* Takes a folder of images and builds a 3D model with them using Agisoft Metashape.
+Results are exported in the desired format.
+* Rotates the object in the model such that it faces in a specified direction and takes a snapshot using blender of the object next to a scale bar.
+* Can build a model using the Ortery in as little as 10 minutes and 30 seconds.

+## Requirements:
+1. Adobe DNG Converter if you want to use the DNG conversion command.
+You can find it on [Adobe's Camera Raw Page](https://helpx.adobe.com/camera-raw/digital-negative.html)
+2. Blender [https://www.blender.org/download/], if you want to take rendered "snapshots" of the emodel for use in the museum database.
+It has been tested on Blender 4.2.
+3. Agisoft Metashape [https://www.agisoft.com] if you want to use the pipeline to build 3D models.
+5. Adobe Photoshop if you wish to use droplets to build masks.
+Otherwise, openCV will be used, which is much faster anyway, but less transparent to the end user.
+6. Python 3.11+
+7. Meshlab [https://meshlab.net] if you want to use any of the meshlab automations.
+(These are still in progress and have been superseeded by the Blender functionality since Meshlab's Python API cannot render out screenshots.)
+8. Windows 10 or Windows 11.
+Theoretically, this will all work on Mac and Linux, too since most of the windows specific functionality can be configured.
+However, I have not yet had the opportunity to test extensively on MacOS or Linux.

 ## Setup:
-1. Install Adobe DNG Converter if you want to use the DNG conversion command.
-You can find it on [Adobe's Camera Raw Page](https://helpx.adobe.com/camera-raw/digital-negative.html)
-2. Setup a virtual environment
+In the Windows cmd terminal, powershell terminal, or Unix terminal, do the following on both the Ortery computer and the comptuer you will be using to do the model building.
+Windows commands will be given.
+If you are familiar with the MacOS/Linux terminal you should be able to figure out the equivalents.

+### Sync the Git Code and Set Up a Virtual Environment
-  UNIX
+#### UNIX
   ```
   python3 -m venv venv
   source venv/bin/activate
   ```
-  WINDOWS
+#### WINDOWS
   ```
   python -m venv venv
   venv\scripts\activate.bat